oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 - `org.openrewrite.java.migrate.UpgradeToJava21`
 - `com.oracle.weblogic.rewrite.JakartaEE9_1`

-OpenRewrite updates the weblogic-cafe code in the following ways:
+OpenRewrite updates the `weblogic-cafe` code in the following ways:

-- Pom.xml – updates versions and namespaces
+- `pom.xml` – updates versions and namespaces
 - Source files –
-  - Updates Java dependencies and related statements
+  - Updates Java dependencies and related statements.
-  - Updates WebLogic API dependencies and related statements
+  - Updates WebLogic API dependencies and related statements.
   - For removed APIs with no replacement, OpenRewrite inserts a comment in the code stating that the API usage needs to be resolved or removed.

 ### Step 3: Review the results